k-renwick/psychic-succotash/README.md

 ## Requirements

-- [ ] Allow the user to remove items.
+- [x] Allow the user to remove items.
+      _Do we want to remove active items or completed items?
+Or both?_
 - [ ] Add some styling to the application.
   - Simple styling is fine; don't go overboard.
   - Try to add some transition/animation effects; nothing flashy, simple is better.